qcc-cs/qcc-cs.github.io/lectures/lec14.md

 lcm function may also return a negative number.
 Answer could be zero but LCD is not 1.
 So the normalization is necessary.
 Use set function to setup a fraction.
 #### Two implementations
 ##### 1. Using a member function

+a.
 Input: Fraction other
+b.
 Output: fract

 ```c++
 Fraction Fraction::add(Fraction other){
   Fraction fract;